statamic/v2-docs/content/collections/docs/licensing.md

 ---
 title: Licensing
 id: 9e838cce-abbc-49a4-8d9a-6394a4dcd767
-overview: Statamic is **commercial software**, so there are some terms of use rules to go over so you can be a kind, good-hearted person and help us continue to grow and support Statamic for millenia to come.
+overview: Statamic is **commercial software**, so we have a few terms and rules to go over.
+These are pretty important.
+Study up!
 ---

-In a nutshell, you can use Statamic _locally_ without a license key.
-We call this [Dev Mode][dev-mode].
-Once you want to launch the site and put it on a _public_ domain, you'll need to buy a license and add your key to the site.
-You won't be able to use the Control Panel until you do.
+In a nutshell, you can use Statamic **locally** without a license key. this is  called [Trial Mode][trial-mode].
+Once it's time to launch the site on  a _public_ domain, you need to buy a license and add the key to the settings area of the Control Panel (or in `site/settings/system.yaml`).

-You can provide your *license key* in the _Settings_ section of the _Control Panel_, or in `site/settings/system.yaml` as `license_key`.

 ## How the license security works {#technical}

 If you want to know about the _legal terms_ you can [read those here][terms].
-The rest of this article covers the technical aspects of the call-home features, domain restructions, and so forth.
+The rest of this article covers the technical aspects of the call-home features, domain restrictions, and so forth.

-### The Outpost {#outpost}
+### Statamic "Calls Home" to The Outpost... {#outpost}

-Statamic will "radio in: to our web service we affectionately named _The Outpost_ because we like to brand things.
-We collect just the license key and domain so we can validate that they are connected and everything is cool.
+Statamic will "radio in" to The Outpost (our wilderness-branded web service) on a regular basis.
+It collects the license key and domain info so we can validate that they are valid and match your account.

-This happens just once an hour, and only when logged into the control panel.
-Changing your license key setting will force Statamic to ping The Outpost immediately.
+This happens just once an hour, when logged into the Control Panel.
+Changing your license key setting will trigger an immediate ping to the The Outpost.
 Tampering with outgoing API call will cause Statamic to consider your license invalid.
-We'll also send our flying police monkeys to your office to throw poop at you.
-Maybe.
+We might also send our Flying Enforcer Monkeys™ to your office to throw unmentionable things at you.
+We might not.
+But we might.

-### One License = One Website {#single-website}
+### Because one license belongs to one website. {#single-website}

 A Statamic license entitles you to use it on _one domain_.
-You need to specify the domain you plan to use from the [licenses area of your Statamic Account][account].
-This domain will be treated as a wildcard so you can use subdomains for locales and so on.
+You will need to specify the domain you plan to use from the [license area of your Statamic Account][account].
+This domain will be treated as a wildcard so you can use subdomains for locales, testing, and other purposes.

 This also means that you can only use the Control Panel from your _default_ locale.

-If you attempt to use the site from another domain, you'll get a notification inside the Control Panel informing you that your key is being used on more than one site, and give you some time to figure that out.
-You may [change the domain][account] associated witha license at any time.
+If you attempt to use the site from another domain you will get a notification inside the Control Panel informing you that your key is being used on more than one site and be prompted to make the necessary changes.
+You may [change the domain][account] associated with a license at any time.

-### Trial Mode {#trial-mode}
+### Trial Mode (during development) {#trial-mode}

-Trial Mode gives you access to all features of Statamic as long as you are on a non-public domain (e.g. your local computer).
+[Trial Mode][trial-mode] gives you access to all features of Statamic as long as you are on a non-public domain.

-[Read more about Trial Mode][trial-mode]

 ### What is a public domain? {#public-domain}